-Not much is known about the daily lifestyle of the Cyrenaican Arabs.
-However, it is known that there are many forests on the northern slopes of Cyrenaica, and the soil in these areas produces abundant amounts of barley.
+We know very little about the daily lifestyle of the Cyrenaican Arabs.
+Most likely they will continue to live in danger until there is peace in Libya.
+However, there are many forests on the northern slopes of Cyrenaica, and the soil in these areas produces abundant barley harvests.
 There are also wide expanses of grassy hillsides and valleys dotted with trees.
-It is here that the Bedouins pasture their flocks and herds, which number several million.
-The temperature in the area is mild, with adequate rainfall, but usually once every five years a drought occurs.
+This is where Bedouins pasture their flocks and herds.
+The temperature in the area is mild, with adequate rainfall, but there is a drought about every five years.
 This is always potentially hazardous to the well-being of the Cyrenaican people, as many of them farm the land and/or feed their livestock from the produce of the land.

 |Expanded PDF Profile|

 |Global Prayer Digest: 2016-12-23|

 |Global Prayer Digest: 2017-12-07|

 |Population this Country||1,444,000|

 |Population all Countries||1,444,000|

 |Alternate Names||Arab, Libyan; Cyernaican Arab; Cyrenaican Arab|